braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cohort_import/tinyclues.md

 ![Tinyclues][3]{: style="max-width:70%;"}<br><br>
 ![Tinyclues][4]{: style="max-width:70%;"}

-### Step 5: retrieve your audience in braze
+### Step 5: Retrieve your audience in Braze

 On the Braze platform, create a campaign or Canvas.
 On the target audience step, select the Tinyclues cohort segment you just built.

 ![Tinyclues][5]{: style="max-width:80%;"}

 ## Troubleshooting

-are you having trouble finding the right cohort within the list? verify the name in the tinyclues ui by clicking on the campaign and checking the "export file name".
+Are you having trouble finding the right cohort within the list?
+Verify the name in the Tinyclues UI by clicking on the campaign and checking the "Export File Name".

 ![Tinyclues][2]{: style="max-width:30%;"}